 7) April 1, 2007 – any properties who were billed on February 5, 2006 and have not paid their accounts in full by April 1, 2007, will not be allowed to have water delivered to their property in 2007 until their delinquent 2006 and any prior year’s charges (if applicable) are paid in full.
 The District office is constantly receiving requests from people to accept debit and credit cards for payment on their accounts.
 The District is not setup to accept debit and credit cards.
 The District can only accept cash, checks or money orders for payments.

 LOCKING OF CANAL HEADGATES

-You may have noticed that headgates on the canals now have padlocks on them where they did not have them before.
-This is not a regulatory move on the District’s part.
+As explained in the past, the headgates on the canals now have padlocks on them where they did not have them before.
 In the past the District has received several phone calls or complaints of water moving through an unregulated headgate during winter and summer months, causing problems for downstream landowners.
-The padlocks will simply make it easier for the District to control releases of water where it is not supposed to be, as well as offer a level of protection from liability issues.
+The padlocks simply make it easier for the District to control releases of water as well as offer a level of protection from liability issues.

 CANAL AND CANAL ROAD MAINTENANCE AND RIGHT-OF-WAYS